What is a tendering process?

 Tendering is a competition

-It is also important to remember the reason the tender document and bidding process: they enable the contracting authority to identify the most advantageous tender.
+It is also important to remember the reason for the tender document and bidding process: they enable the contracting authority to identify the most advantageous tender.

 You must make sure your company stands out from your competitors in the bidding process.
+This may be through including added value, USPs and bid win themes in your tender submission.

 Using professional tender writing services will support your organisation to submit a successful tender.
 To maximise your tender score, research your main competition and then stress how your company differs from others, which could be through innovations and added value.